 How you treat, speak to, and interact with your daughter now will have a lasting impact on her in the future.

-To put this another way, if your daughter comes to you and wants to tell you all about her imaginary mermicorn who wears gummy bears and poops glitter, but you brush her off or tell her to “give you a minute” then why will she come to you as she grows older?
+To put this another way, if your toddler wants to tell you all about her imaginary mermicorn who wears gummy bears and poops glitter, but you brush her off or tell her to “give you a minute” repeatedly, she’s going to have a hard time coming to you as a teen.

-The time you spend with your daughter is an investment into the woman she will become in the future.
-(Even if she’s a very busy and active toddler).
+Why?
+Because the time you spend with your daughter is an investment into the young woman she will eventually become.
+(Even if she’s a very busy and active toddler right now).

 No one said this mommy business was going to be easy, but I can promise the sacrifices you make of your time to invest in your children will pay off as they grow older because nothing can replace a loving mother.

 The Ultimate Mommy-Daughter Date Ideas With Your Toddler

-One of the ways you can spend quality time with your daughter is by going on dates together.
+One of the ways you can spend quality time with your daughter is by having dates together.

-This list (the ultimate mommy-daughter date ideas with your toddler) is not inclusive and are categorized depending on what your daughter loves to do.
+This list is not inclusive and is categorized depending on what your daughter loves to do.
 I’ve also added ideas if your daughter is between 4-8 years old.

 For The Princess